rusomarques/shoppit_server/README.md

 Shoppit is a social shopping app.

-Spend a few minutes browsing our personalized, curated products.
+Spend a few minutes discovering your personalized, curated products.
 Buy something nice for yourself or a friend--never forget a birthday again!

 ## Table of contents